naninovel/docs/docs/guide/choices.md

 @choice "Choice summary text." handler:MyNewHandler
 ```

-::: example
+::: tip EXAMPLE
 Find an example on creating a custom choice handler with a particle system in the following project on GitHub: [github.com/Naninovel/CustomUIExample](https://github.com/Naninovel/CustomUIExample).
 :::

 It's also possible to create a choice handler from scratch by manually implementing `IChoiceHandlerActor` interface.
-See the guide on [custom actor implementations](/guide/custom-actor-implementations.md) for more information.
+See the guide on [custom actor implementations](/guide/custom-actor-implementations) for more information.